palantir/gradle-guide/guide/adopting-the-configuration-cache.md

 #### After
 - To get the project dir, we can use the `ProjectLayout` service.
 - To do file system operations like delete, we can use the `FileSystemOperations` service
+- We can inject these services into `MyTask`

 ```java
 abstract class MyTask extends DefaultTask {